 Dr. Alina Boie earned her doctorate degree from St. John’s University in New York.
 Over the years she has coordinated cross-cultural research projects and presented at national and international conferences on topics including the role of cognitive beliefs in social-emotional wellbeing, cultural factors associated with emotional distress, bullying prevention and safe school climate.

 Leslie Coplin, LMSW is the Prevention and Outreach Coordinator for the YWCA Greenwich Domestic Abuse Services.

-Yajaira co-facilitates the YWCA’s Prevention Education Program (PEP) in all three public middle schools in Greenwich.
-PEP engages students to explore the differences between healthy vs unhealthy relationships, and provides the opportunity to practice relationship skills in an emotionally safe environment.
-In 2013, Yajaira played an integral role in launching the YWCA’s violence prevention program for elementary-aged students, Second Step, as well as the best-practice girls’ empowerment curriculum, Girls Circle, for middle school-aged girls.
+Since 2014 Leslie has facilitated the YWCA’s Prevention Education Program (PEP) in all three public middle schools in Greenwich, engaging 6th and 8th grade students to explore differences between healthy and unhealthy relationships, providing a unique opportunity to practice relationship skills in an emotionally safe environment.
+Leslie also facilitates Second Step, an evidenced-based violence and bullying prevention program, for elementary-aged students as well as the best-practice girls’ empowerment program, Girls Circle, for middle school-aged girls in Greenwich.

 In addition to her prevention and education work with youth, Leslie delivers trainings to professionals such as law enforcement officers, medical and behavioral health providers, private attorneys and educators on the dynamics of intimate partner violence and how to safely work with victims of abuse.
 Leslie also works to generally raise awareness around domestic violence in Greenwich by engaging with community members and through media appearances.

 Prior to joining the YWCA Greenwich, Leslie taught a Life Skills curriculum and ran groups on self-advocacy with middle schoolers through The Larchmont-Mamaroneck Community Counseling Center.